MasteRminD6666/storefront/README.md

 - Add the product to your shopping cart
 - Shopping cart (simple version) always visible on screen
 - Full shopping cart and check out screen available from main navigation

+### Phase 4 Requirements
+In phase 4, we will be completing work on our Virtual Store by adding a two full page views to the application: Product Details and Checkout

+The user stories from Phases 1, 2 and 3 remain unchanged.
+For this phase, we are now adding the following new user stories to meet the new requirements.

+As a user, I want to see a full detail view of a product so that I can make a more informed choice about purchasing it.
+As a user, I want to view my full cart and initiate the checkout process so that I can purchase my items and have them delivered

 ## Technical Requirements